milostomic/implementation-guides/netverify/netverify-delete-api.md

 <br>

 ## Authentication and encryption
-Netverify API calls are protected using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc7617).
+ID Verification API calls are protected using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc7617).
 Your Basic Auth credentials are constructed using your API token as the user-id and your API secret as the password.
 You can view and manage your API token and secret in the Customer Portal under **Settings > API credentials**.

 You can generate a separate set of API credentials in the Customer Portal to use when retrieving or deleting transaction data under **Settings > API credentials > Transaction administration APIs**.
 <br>